Skip to main content

 A Pest Control Services Agreement should be used whenever a licensed pest control operator undertakes a treatment for a client on more than a purely casual basis.
 Written agreements are essential for termite treatments because the warranty conditions, product details, and treatment specifications must be clearly documented to support warranty claims and to comply with Australian Standard AS 3660.2.

-This agreement is particularly important when: a termite chemical barrier or bait system is being installed and a multi-year warranty is provided; the engagement involves ongoing monthly or quarterly preventative treatments; the treatment involves the application of Schedule 7 or Schedule 6 poisons under applicable state legislation; commercial properties with multiple occupants or tenants are being treated, requiring coordinated evacuation and re-entry procedures; and when property managers or body corporates are engaging pest controllers on behalf of their clients.
+The Australia Pest Control Services Agreement (Australia) agreement is particularly important when: a termite chemical barrier or bait system is being installed and a multi-year warranty is provided; the engagement involves ongoing monthly or quarterly preventative treatments; the treatment involves the application of Schedule 7 or Schedule 6 poisons under applicable state legislation; commercial properties with multiple occupants or tenants are being treated, requiring coordinated evacuation and re-entry procedures; and when property managers or body corporates are engaging pest controllers on behalf of their clients.

 For pest controllers, a signed agreement before commencing work protects against fee disputes, warranty disputes arising from the client's failure to follow pre-treatment or post-treatment instructions, and WHS liability arising from inadequate hazard disclosure.
-For clients, a written agreement ensures accountability for the scope of treatment, confirms the contractor's licence and insurance status, and records the warranty terms clearly.
+For clients, a written agreement confirms accountability for the scope of treatment, confirms the contractor's licence and insurance status, and records the warranty terms clearly.

 Even for one-time treatments, a written agreement provides an important record of what was treated, what chemicals were applied, and what follow-up actions were recommended.